nwavery/Appian-Sink-Connector/README.md

 -   Check the Kafka Connect worker logs for your connector tasks.
 In Confluent Cloud, these logs are accessible through the UI.
 -   Ensure the Appian API endpoint is reachable from the environment where the Connect worker is running.
 -   Verify that the Appian API key has the necessary permissions to create records.
 -   Confirm that messages in the Kafka topic are valid JSON strings as expected by the connector.

+### Example Connector Configuration (JSON format for Confluent Cloud CLI or Kafka Connect REST API)